Chart Color Schemes

 Longford performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's university qualification rate is 18.4%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (3.1%) and graduate diplomas (3.1%).
-Vocational credentials are prevalent, with 45.9% of residents aged 15+ holding such qualifications, including advanced diplomas (10.9%) and certificates (35.0%).
+Vocational credentials are prevalent, with 45.9% of residents aged 15 and above holding them, including advanced diplomas (10.9%) and certificates (35.0%).
 Educational participation is high, with 30.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education